Boyko-Karadzhov/Dynamic-Libraries/README.md

 A .Net library for managing native DLLs at run-time.

-This library provides the ability to call procedures from native DLLs without knowing the names of the procedures or libraries that you are going to use.
+This library provides the ability to call procedures from native DLLs without knowing the names of the procedures or libraries that you are going to use while compiling.

 # Sample usage